High-resolution chirplet transform: from parameters analysis to parameters combination: Multi-resolution chirplet transform

 To overcome this problem, let us consider the product of two CTs with different parameters $\sigma_1$ and $\sigma_2$, which is calculated as

-Comparing (37) with (38), we find that the product has better time resolution for $f_1(t)$ and increased frequency resolution for $f_2(t)$.
+Comparing (22) with (23), we find that the product has better time resolution for $f_1(t)$ and increased frequency resolution for $f_2(t)$ (here we can suppose $\sigma$ and $\sigma_1$ (or $\sigma$ and $\sigma_2$) take the same value).
 To make this point more clear, we give the combined CT of the test signal (see Fig. 4(a)) in Fig. 5(a).
 Obviously, the combined result achieves a sharper TF representation than that by the single CT with $\sigma=0.1$ or $\sigma=0.3$, as presented in Fig. 5(a) and Fig. 4(b,d).

 Unlike the adaptive CTs [56,59], the combined CT only uses two parameters $\sigma_1$ and $\sigma_2$ to yield a high-resolution result, thus it reduces the computational complexity effectively.
-Meanwhile, it is worth pointing out that, when computing the product of multiple CTs to increase the TF resolution, one existing issue is that the magnitude of the combined representation may become increasingly polarized with the increase of the number of product-times, i.e., a small TF energy becomes smaller and smaller, and a large one is getting bigger and bigger.
+Meanwhile, it is worth pointing out that, when computing the product of multiple CTs to increase TF resolution, one existing problem is that the magnitude of the combined TF representation may become increasingly polarized with the increase of the number of product-times, i.e., a small TF energy becomes smaller and smaller, and a large one is getting bigger and bigger.
 Therefore it is undesirable to multiply too many CTs for the combined CT.
-An effective way to solve the magnitude issue is to compute its geometric mean [5,50,51].
+An effective way to solve the magnitude problem is to compute its geometric mean [5,50,51].
 However, the mean step inevitably reduces time and frequency resolution of the TF representation (see Fig. 5(b)).
-Nevertheless, we can derive the following conclusion based on (37) and (38), which shows the superiority of the combined CT over any single CT. \begin{theorem} For signal (35), given any $\sigma_1>0$, $\sigma_2>0$, $\sigma_1\neq \sigma_2$, there does not exist $\sigma>0$ such that $|C_{f}^{h_{\sigma,\beta}}(t, \omega)|$ has the same time and frequency resolution as $|C_{f}^{h_{\sigma_1,\beta}}(t, \omega)\times C_{f}^{h_{\sigma_2,\beta}}(t, \omega)|^{\frac{1}{2}}$. \end{theorem}
+Nevertheless, we can derive the following conclusion based on (22) and (23), which shows the superiority of the combined CT over any single CT. \begin{theorem} For signal (20), given any $\sigma_1>0$, $\sigma_2>0$, $\sigma_1\neq \sigma_2$, there does not exist $\sigma>0$ such that $|C_{f}^{h_{\sigma,b}}(t, \omega)|$ has the same time and frequency resolution as $|C_{f}^{h_{\sigma_1,b}}(t, \omega)\times C_{f}^{h_{\sigma_2,b}}(t, \omega)|^{\frac{1}{2}}$. \end{theorem}